 Viale Dante is a long street that runs from Vale Ceccarini to Viale Giuseppe Verdi.
 It is equally beautiful, although not as grandiose as Viale Ceccarini.

-Viale Dante teems with shops, numerous restaurants and bars.
-It takes at least half an hour to walk from one end of this street to another.
-The adjacent area is where hotels are and it is all 5 minutes walk from the beach.
+Viale Dante teems with shops, restaurants and bars.
+It takes approximately half an hour to walk from one end of this street to another.
+The adjacent area is where the hotels are and it’s all five minutes walk from the beach.

 The port is a very small port, perfectly suited for this small town.

 The seafront or lungomare runs along the beach.
 It covers the length of the whole town.
-In fact, you can walk from Riccione to Rimini along the seafront and away from the traffic.
+In fact, you can walk from Riccione all the way to Rimini along the seafront, away from the traffic.
 The seafront has been recently renovated and it is very pretty now.
-There is also a cycling lane.
-There are also numerous bars and places where you can sit and relax.
+There is also a cycling lane, plus numerous bars and places where you can sit and relax.

 The beach is a sandy beach, covered in golden sand.
-However, being Italy and especially in the area with a highly developed tourism, a very large part of the beach is designated to hotels, for use of hotels’ guests only.
-Those sections are numbered and well organised, with sun loungers and beach umbrellas.
-Some sections are open for everyone, but you have to pay to use them.
+However, being Italy and especially in an area with the highly developed tourism, a very large part of the beach is designated to hotels, for their guests only.
+Those sections are numbered and well organised, with the sun loungers and beach umbrellas.
+Some sections are open to everyone, but you have to pay to use them.
 There are also free beaches where you can go for free.

-One other street that needs to be mentioned is Viale S. Martino.
+One more street that I want to mention is Viale S. Martino.
 It is a smaller version of Viale Ceccarini, also very beautiful and full of restaurants, bars and shops.
-If you stand in Viale Ceccarini and face the sea, Viale Dante is to your left and Viale S. Martino to the right.
+If you are in Viale Ceccarini, facing the sea, Viale Dante is to your left and Viale S. Martino to the right side.
 But, Viale S. Martino is a bit further away.
-If you walk along equally splendid Viale Gramsci, you will arrive to Viale S. Martino in approximately 10 minutes.
+You can walk along equally splendid Viale Gramsci and you will arrive to Viale S. Martino within 10 minutes.